vlall/MechBook/README.md

 Date        | Status         | Description
 ------------- | -------------|--------------
-July 21, 2015  | Fixed | Make sure cookies are enabled!
-Or you get: <b>"Cookies are not enabled on your browser.
+July 9, 2015  | Broken | <b>"Cookies are not enabled on your browser.
 Please enable cookies in your browser preferences to continue."<b>